BenjaminCMorka/ReelFriend/README.md

-The results highlight the strengths of the hybrid deep neural model, which achieved the lowest **RMSE** and **MAE** values among all evaluated approaches.
+The results highlight the strengths of the hybrid deep learning neural model, which achieved the lowest **RMSE** and **MAE** values among all evaluated approaches.
 This indicates a stronger ability to accurately predict user ratings.

 These results show a ~20% accuracy improvement over baseline models!
 Meaning my model is very good at predicting what users will like on average.